Jürgen Gelsdorf

-Jürgen Gelsdorf (born 19 January 1953 in Duisburg) is a German football coach and former player who is currently youth teams coordinator at Bayer 04 Leverkusen.
+Jürgen Gelsdorf (born 19 January 1953) is a German football coach and former player who is currently youth teams coordinator at Bayer 04 Leverkusen.

 Sporting career

 As a player

 For the 1972/73 season, 19-year-old junior soccer player Jürgen Gelsdorf joined Arminia Bielefeld from MSV Duisburg in the Regionalliga West.
 The "Alm" had to be rebuilt after its forced relegation from the Bundesliga in 1971/72.
 The team relied on talents like Hans-Jürgen Wloka (Borussia Mönchengladbach) and Bernd Wehmeyer (Bielefeld's own amateurs) and therefore also signed the talented defensive player Gelsdorf.
 Bielefeld did very badly in the last two rounds of the Regionalliga West (11th place 72/73; 14th place 73/74), but for Gelsdorf it brought competitive practice in 56 appearances with one goal.
 Improved by this, he also coped with the increased demands in the newly created 2nd Division North in the 1974-76 rounds.
 Arminia even played for promotion in 1974/75, and in 1975/76 they were in a secure midfield position.
 Gelsdorf was in 64 appearances with three goals in the Arminia defense.
 With Erhard Ahmann (44-time amateur international), he had a good teacher as a coach and therefore also caught the eye of the scouts from Bayer 04 Leverkusen.
 He moved to Leverkusen for the 1976/77 round.
 After Arminia Bielefeld won the second division championship in 1977/78, he seemed to have chosen the wrong club, but twelve months later, after Bayer 04 won the 2.
 Bundesliga championship in the 1978/79 season, he had done everything right after all.
 In the championship round, he had played in all 38 games and also scored eight goals.
 In the 1976-79 rounds, he was one of the most reliable players for Leverkusen in a total of 107 games, scoring 17 goals in the 2nd Division North.
 Under the direction of promotion coach Willibert Kremer, the team moved up to the Bundesliga.
 Former FIFA coach and Bayern coach Dettmar Cramer then continued to hone the defensive qualities of the player, who had matured into a veteran in the meantime, from 1982 to 1985 before Gelsdorf then ended his active playing career with six appearances in the 1985/86 round under former DFB coach Erich Ribbeck.